 The iPad’s screen is big enough to give you a great high-definition video experience, especially if you have the crisp and detailed pixel count that the new iPad is famous for.
-But there are still many times that you’d love to connect your tablet to a bigger screen (a TV, monitor, or projector) for movie watching, displaying pics, listening to music, and playing games.
-Let’s explore the ways how we can connect iPad to TV and figure out their pros and cons.
+But there are still many times that you’d love to connect your tablet to a bigger screen (a TV, monitor, or projector) to watch movies, listen to music, show off pics and play games.
+Let’s explore how we can connect iPad to TV with all the pros and cons.

 Apple TV and AirPlay

 If you want a wireless connection, the good news is that you can get true HD video and sound, as well as full the ability to show exactly what’s being done on the touchscreen (called video mirroring), by using Apple TV via the AirPlay function on your iPad.
-It’s not even very expensive; at around $99, this system won’t be off limits unless you’re on a really tight budget.
+It’s not even very expensive; at around $149, this system won’t be off limits unless you’re on a really tight budget.

 Digital AV Adapter

 The Digital AV Adapter provides HD video and sound, as well as mirroring, through a single HDMI cable.
-The expense can be as much as Apple TV, however, as the adapter will run you about $40 and an HDMI cable can be anywhere from $15 to $150, depending on the quality.
+The expense can be as much as Apple TV, however, as the adapter will cost you about $40 and an HDMI cable can be anywhere from $15 to $150, depending on the quality.
 There are two types of the Digital AV Adapter: one is for new Lightning devices, and the other is for older iPads (before iPad 4th) with 30-pin ports.

 The VGA Adapter is a high-quality and inexpensive (around $30) compromise that may be your best bet if you need to connect your iPad to a computer monitor, or to a TV or projector that has a VGA input.
 The good news is that you get HD video and mirroring capabilities (perfect for presentations, for example), but the bad news is that you get no sound; you’ll need to use either the onboard speakers, or buy a headphone jack adapter.
 Keep in mind that not all apps support VGA out, and some can vary in video quality and screen usage (i.e., you may get black borders around the video).

-How to: plug the VGA Adapter into your iPad’s dock connector; connect a VGA cable (male to male) to the VGA input of your monitor, TV, or projector.
-Or follow the how-to below:
+- Connect a VGA cable (male to male) to the VGA input of your monitor, TV, or projector.

 Composite Video Adapter